Prospects for the UK Property Market

 The outlook for the year

-Whilst some commentators are predicting growth in UK wide property prices to slow further, the continued strong demand in and around St Albans means that house prices are expected to rise but possibly at a slower rate than some areas in the north of England and Scotland as these places play catch-up.
+Whilst some commentators are predicting growth in UK wide property prices to slow further, the continued strong demand in and around St Albans for property means that house prices are expected to rise but possibly at a slower rate than some areas in the north of England and Scotland as these places play catch-up.
 Forecasts from the experts for the whole of 2016 range from 2% up to 7%.